BigPolarBear1/factorization/README.md

 Update: Added some more info to the paper, expanding a little on how that k value works.
 With those details figured out..
 I should be able to finish the code tomorrow.
 I am extremely stressed... so tomorrow I should know for sure if this will work or if it ends up being a dead end.
 I don't know if I could mentally cope if it ends up being a dead end.
 Tomorrow will be a big day either way...

 Update: What I added to the paper yesterday is not quite correct.
 It is almost correct though.
-That part where I calculate those differences using N (15) as the midpoint.. that just happened to be N in this case.. but that midpoint can be a different value depending on the smooths we are combining.
-Let me figure out the correct calculations in the coming days and I'll fix it.
-Although I am also going to start writing my next blog on secure channel now.
+Deleted yesterday's version.. let me correct those things.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>